 \section{Conclusion}

-In this paper, we propose the first vision transformer based WSSS framework by exploring the activation mechanism for vision transformers.
-Specifically, we propose a new activation mechanism GETAM.
-It shows class-wise attention maps that can better capture the object shape compared to previous approaches.
-Based on GETAM, we introduce an activation aware label completion module to generate high-quality pseudo labels by adopting foreground saliency information to refine object masks without suppressing non-salient objects in the background.
-Finally, we present a novel double-backward propagation method to incorporate GETAM into the generation of class activation maps during end-to-end training.
-Extensive experimental results on both multi-stage and single-stage training show the effectiveness of our method with different vision transformer backbones.
-The proposed method offers a new perspective for WSSS using vision transformers, and we believe that it can further facilitate the related research areas.
+In this paper, we propose a vision transformer based WSSS framework by exploring the activation mechanism for transformers.
+Specifically, we propose a new transformer-based activation visualisation approach, GETAM.
+It generates class-wise attention maps that can better capture the object shape compared to previous methods.
+Based on GETAM, we introduce an activation aware label completion module to generate high-quality pseudo labels, it adopts saliency information to refine foreground object masks without suppressing background objects.
+Finally, we present a novel double-backward propagation scheme to integrate the proposed modules into an end-to-end training framework.
+We validate GETAM on weakly the supervised semantic segmentation task, extensive experimental results on both multi-stage and single-stage training show the effectiveness of our method with different transformer backbones.
+The proposed method offers a new perspective for WSSS using vision transformers, and we believe that it can further facilitate related research areas.

 { }